lastditcheffort/nyancoin-client/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build Bitcoin Core for Windows.
+Below are some notes on how to build Nyancoin Core for Windows.

 Most developers use cross-compilation from Ubuntu to build executables for Windows.
 This is also used to build the release binaries.